-Important Note: Make a note in the front of this manual, or better yet, on a sticker on the back of the Model 951 when you change the Static IP address setting.
+Important Note: Make a note in the front of this manual, or better yet, on a sticker on the back of the Model 961 when you change the Static IP address setting.
 You will need to know that address to access the unit.
-If you forget the address, you can reset the address to the factory default 192.168.0.1. by turning off the AC Power Switch on the back of the amplifier, hold in the reset switch (the small hole between the LAN leds) with a paper clip and then turn the power switch back on while holding the reset switch in for 5 () Link seconds.
-This Reset restores all the Switch factory default settings.
+If you forget the address, you can reset the address to the factory default 192.168.0.1. by turning off the AC Power Switch on the back of the amplifier, hold in the reset switch (the small hole between the LAN LEDs) with a paper clip and then turn the power switch back on while holding the reset switch in for 5 seconds.
+This ()Link Reset restores all the factory default settings.